Child marriage in South Sudan: Consequences

-Combating Child Marriage
+Combating child marriage

 South Sudan ratified the Convention on the Rights of the Child (CRC) which emphasizes the right of children to be protected from harm including child marriage.
 The Child Act of 2008 offers children protection from the harmful practice of child marriage.
 The Transitional Constitution states that each child has the right to protection from harmful societal practices, and outlines that anyone under the age of 18 is considered a child legally.

 Many organizations have been created throughout South Sudan and the world to help combat child marriage.
 UNICEF (United Nations International Children's Emergency Fund) and the South Sudanese government have collaborated on the National Strategic Action Plan with the aim to end the practice by 2030.
 The government of South Sudan has signed onto many international initiatives such as the African Charter on the Rights and Welfare of the Child and the African Charter on Human and People's Rights of Women in Africa.